particle-iot/particle-workshops/content/docs/ch3.md

 6. Now flash the firmware to your device.
 When your device comes back online, you'll be greeted by a familiar tune!

 **For extra credit, try implementing a tone or tune that plays when you press a button or move the joystick.
-How about a tone that increases in pitch when the joysick is pressed upward, and falls in pitch when pressed downward?**
+How about a tone that increases in pitch when the joystick is pressed upward, and falls in pitch when pressed downward?**

 You've learned a lot about Particle and common sensors, inputs and actuators over the last three labs.
 Now it's time to take our project to the cloud!